 2. Good yoga instructors are always working towards their truth…

+One of the unsung benefits of YTT is the invitation it offers teachers-to-be to seek truth.
 Finding your truth through yoga and meditation is hard, I’m not going to lie.
 But kickstarting your yoga instructor career starts with your own vulnerability.
 It’s uncomfortable and beautiful and draws you into the yoga community in brilliant ways.

 And the work never stops.

 You’ve got to always be working towards this truth.
 And I don’t mean the hand-holding-flower-crown-no-shaving truth that we see on airy fairy blogs.
 I mean the truth of, this is who I am and this is how I can work to be better.
 These are my flaws and this is my value.
 This is my worth and this worth is the same in all living beings.